 MESSAGE FROM THE PRESIDENT

-Bradhurst neighborhood.
-At the time Harlem was redlined, blacklisted and set aside left to deteriorate in the hopelessness of drugs, poverty, disinvestment, crime, and despair.
+HCCI was established in 1986 with the goal of sparking a renaissance in Harlem’s Bradhurst Neighborhood.
+Harlem was redlined, blacklisted, and set aside -- left to deteriorate in the hopelessness of drugs, poverty, disinvestment, crime, and despair.
 Despite these conditions, our faith leaders considered them temporary and presented a call for action to Harlem’s Churches and other faith’s Houses of Worship to effectuate a positive change in our beloved community.

 Harlem Business Development

-In the area of real estate construction and preservation, in the last 10 years, HCCI has successfully preserved more than 1,500 apartments in collaboration with New York City Department of Housing Preservation and Development (“HPD”), New York State Housing and Community Renewal (“HCR”) and U.S. Housing and Urban Development (“HUD”) housing preservation programs.
-In our affordable housing preservation strategy HCCI has maintained its commitment to long-term Harlem residents by entering into 40-year regulatory agreements with federal, state and local housing agencies to continuously preserve affordable housing and building newly constructed affordable housing units.
+In the area of real estate construction and preservation, in the last 10 years, HCCI has successfully preserved more than 1,500 apartments in collaboration with the New York City Department of Housing Preservation and Development (“HPD”), New York State Housing and Community Renewal (“HCR”) and U.S. Housing and Urban Development (“HUD”) housing preservation programs.
+In our affordable housing preservation strategy, HCCI has maintained its commitment to long-term Harlem residents by entering into 40-year regulatory agreements with federal, state, and local housing agencies to continuously preserve affordable housing and build newly constructed affordable housing units.

 In 2018, we completed the rehabilitation of a 10-unit affordable Cooperative apartment building located on East 129th Street.
-I have stated previously, under my stewardship, HCCI will not rest until Harlem residents can permanently reside in this community with fear of being priced out.
+I have stated previously, that HCCI will not rest until Harlem residents can permanently reside in this community without fear of being priced out.

 Our current projects include:

-75-unit Harlem affordable housing rehabilitation with a target completion date Fall 2020.
+75-unit Harlem affordable Cooperative housing rehabilitation with a target completion date of Fall 2024.

-200 + Affordable Units supported by LIHTCs in Atlanta, GA 2023
+250 - Affordable Units supported by LIHTCs in Atlanta, GA in construction as of 2025

-230+ Affordable Units support by LIHTCs in Columbia, SC 2024
+230+ Affordable Units supported by LIHTCs in Columbia, SC in construction as of 2025

-Homeownership and wealth creation.
-HCCI long standing homeownership program serves the Harlem low to middle income housing by providing proven strategies to homeownership opportunities.
-Our team of HUD certified housing counselors supported by our financial partners have tutored over 2,500 households to realize the American dream of homeownership.
-HCCI has dedicated considerable effort to creating homeownership opportunities for existing and
+HCCI's long-standing homeownership program serves the Harlem low to middle-income housing by providing proven strategies for homeownership opportunities.
+Our team of HUD-certified housing counselors supported by our financial partners have tutored over 2,500 households to realize the American dream of homeownership.
+HCCI has dedicated considerable effort to creating homeownership opportunities for existing and new Harlem residents.

 Social & Human Services